Ohio Registered Agent

 One Year Free Registered Agent with LLC Formation $29 (Plus State Fees)

-In Ohio, you will be required to elect your registered agent when you complete your LLC’s Articles of Organization.
+For your LLC in Ohio, you will be required to elect your statutory agent when you complete your LLC’s Articles of Organization.
 The Articles of Organization is the main LLC formation document in Ohio.

 Electing a Registered Agent Online